-There are a number of factors that lead to tap errors during the comb shaping, thus leading to non-ideal impulse response of the system as well as deviations between the experimental results and theory.
-These factors mainly include the instability of the optical micro-combs, the accuracy of the waveshapers, the gain variation of the optical amplifier, the chirp induced by the optical modulator, and the third-order dispersion of the dispersive fibre.
-To combat this, real-time feedback control paths can be employed to reduce the errors.
+There are a number of factors that can lead to tap errors during the comb shaping, thus leading to non-ideal impulse responses of the system as well as deviations between the experimental results and theory.
+These factors mainly include the instability of the optical micro-combs, the accuracy of the waveshapers, the gain variation with wavelength of the optical amplifier, the chirp induced by the optical modulator, and the third-order dispersion of the dispersive fibre.
+To combat this, real-time feedback control paths can be employed to effectively reduce the errors.
 In this approach, the power of the comb lines is first detected by an optical spectrum analyser (OSA) and then compared with the ideal tap weights, generating an error signal that is fed back into the waveshaper to calibrate the system and achieve accurate comb shaping.
-To further reduce the tap errors and improve the accuracy of comb shaping, the error signal of the feedback loop can be generated directly by the measured impulse response, instead of the optical power of the comb lines.
+To further reduce the tap errors and improve the accuracy of comb shaping, the error signal of the feedback loop can be generated directly by the measured impulse response, instead of the raw optical power of the comb lines.
 In this approach, replicas of an RF Gaussian pulse are measured at all wavelengths to obtain the impulse response of the system, whose peak intensities are further extracted to obtain accurate RF-to-RF wavelength channel weights.
 Following this, the extracted channel weights are subtracted from the desired weights to obtain an error signal that is used to program the loss of the Waveshaper.
 After several iterations of the comb shaping loop, an accurate impulse response that compensates the non-ideal impulse response of the system can be obtained, thus significantly improving accuracy of the RF photonic transversal filter based signal processors.
+This only requires a one-time calibration process.

-Finally, RF photonic signal processors based on Kerr micro-combs have significant potential to achieve high levels of integration with current nanofabrication techniques.
-To begin with, the most challenging component is the microcomb source itself, and this is now able to be fabricated with CMOS compatible processes.
+Finally, although the results reviewed here relied on some benchtop components, such as the commercially available Waveshaper, RF photonic signal processors based on Kerr micro-combs have significant potential to achieve much higher levels of integration with current nanofabrication techniques.
+To begin with, the most important component is the micro-comb source itself, which not only is already integrated but is fabricated with CMOS compatible processes.
 Globally established CMOS fabrication foundries can achieve advanced hybrid integration of microcomb sources and III-V devices, and this will potentially enable monolithic integration of the entire RF system.
 Other key components have been realized in integrated form with state-of-art nanofabrication techniques [198-200], including the optical pump source [131, 139], LiNO3 modulators [200], optical spectral shapers [198], large dispersion media [199] and photodetectors.
 Further, advanced integrated microcombs have been demonstrated [139] that can generate soliton crystals reliably in turn-key operation.
-Monolithically integrating the whole processing system would greatly strengthen the performance, compactness and energy efficiency of the system.
-Even without this, however, using the discrete integrated comb sources to replace discrete laser arrays already yields significant benefits for RF and microwave systems in terms of size, cost, and complexity.
+Monolithically integrating the whole RF processing system would greatly strengthen the performance, compactness and energy efficiency of the system.
+Even without this, however, using the discrete integrated comb sources to replace discrete laser arrays already yields significant benefits for RF and microwave systems in terms of performance, size, cost, and complexity.